Amr116/AlgTool/js/readme.md

-jave scirpt files will be store here
+javascript files will be store here